 Perhaps some of the most renowned views are those of the Conca D’oro.
 Many mistakenly believe that the name was chosen because it is a particularly warm and sunny area in Tuscany.
 And though it’s true that this zone seems to forever forecast blue skies, actually the nickname comes from golden hues of ripening wheat which was grown all over the region but especially here between the rows of grapes in Chianti.

 Wine is not just a drink in Tuscany, it is part of their very culture.
 It makes its way to the table for all the main meals, happy hour, an evening with friends or a mystical moment of meditation.
 If you were to go into the supermarket, there seem to be as many different labels as there are stars in a midsummer Tuscan night.
 For this reason alone, a wine tasting tour can make so much sense while on an adventure in Chianti: learn how to distinguish your favorite flavor of Chianti.

 Especially interesting is a tour which features not just quality wines, but also local producers, highlighting the “bontà” of the area.

-A wine tasting tour is normally composed of 4 components: a visit to the vineyards, an introduction to the winemaking process, a tour of the wine cellar and a guided tasting of the various productions including their extra virgin olive oil.
-However, many times a do-it-yourself wine tour won’t get you behind the closed doors of the vin santo cellar, or a sip of their prized grappa … you need an insider, like Elena and Piero from Bike Florence and Tuscany.
+A wine tasting tour is normally composed of 4 components: a visit to the vineyards, an introduction to the wine making process, a tour of the wine cellar and a guided tasting of the various productions including their extra virgin olive oil.
+However, many times a do-it-yourself wine tour won’t get you behind the closed doors of the vin santo cellar, or a sip of their prized grappa … you need an insider, like Elena and Piero Owners and expert tour guides at Bike Florence and Tuscany.